- Yes, most dogs can take Benadryl. But there are a few scenarios and medical conditions where giving your dog Benadryl could be harmful.

 - The right Benadryl dosage for dogs is based on body weight.
 Our vets recommend 1-2 mg per pound of your dog’s body weight.

 - Human medications are usually unsafe for dogs.
 Benadryl, however, is the exception.
 The children’s Benadryl in your cabinet is perfectly safe for your pet.

-That said, it’s generally considered safe to give your dog Benadryl.
-Although it’s not yet been approved by the FDA for use in animals, it’s fairly common for veterinarians to suggest giving your dog a dose of Benadryl to counteract the symptoms of integumentary diseases (skin-related conditions) and allergic reactions.
+It’s incredibly common for dogs to have allergies.
+The good news is that the same Benadryl that’s in your medicine cabinet can work wonders for canines too.
+Although it’s not yet been approved by the FDA for use in animals, it’s fairly common for veterinarians to suggest giving your dog a dose of Benadryl to counteract the symptoms of seasonal allergies, environmental allergies, food allergies, integumentary diseases (skin-related conditions) and one-off allergic reactions.

 Although there are factors like pre-existing conditions and breed type that may come into play (consult with your vet), the Merck Veterinary Manual suggests the right dosage is 1-2 mg of Benadryl for every pound of body weight.
 Give your dog the proper dosage twice daily for the best results.

 So, if you have a 25-pound dog, start with the low-end dose of 25 mg and observe the results.
 If you don’t see an obvious difference in the next 30 to 60 minutes, try the high-end dose of 50 mg at the next interval